 Please note:

-All participants should plan on arriving in Nans Sous Sainte Anne by the Saturday evening before the first class - hopefully in time for a wine and cheese get-together where you will meet James Bonnet and get your first taste of Nans Sous Sainte Anne - and departing no earlier than Sunday late afternoon after the last workshop.
+All participants should plan on arriving in Nans Sous Sainte Anne by the evening before the first class – hopefully in time for a wine and cheese soiree where you will meet James Bonnet and get your first taste of Nans Sous Sainte Anne – and departing no earlier than late afternoon of the last workshop.

 Being There